QuarksEcosystem/magnetron-extension-pack/README.md

 1. Launch Visual Studio Code
 2. Choose **Extensions** from menu
 3. Click **More** > **Install from VSIX...**
-4. Select the file `vscode-extension-pack-x.x.x.vsix`
+4. Select the file `magnetron-extension-pack-x.x.x.vsix`
 5. Click **Reload Now** to reload the Code